-- report for duty seriously incapable due to drinking alcohol - report for duty under the influence of illegal drugs

-- be in possession of, consume, or supply any controlled drug (other than appropriately prescribed medication) in the workplace, or in any Council vehicle, or whilst on duty - present an unprofessional image of the Council and/or perform duties to an unsatisfactory standard due to drinking alcohol during breaks or immediately before work - drink alcohol whilst in the workplace, or in any Council vehicle, regardless of whether on duty at the time - drink alcohol whilst at work/on duty, including when on call
+- report for duty seriously incapable due to drinking alcohol - report for duty under the influence of illegal drugs - be in possession of, consume, or supply any controlled drug, other than appropriately prescribed medication, in the workplace, or in any council vehicle, or whilst on duty - present an unprofessional image of the council and or perform duties to an unsatisfactory standard due to drinking alcohol during breaks or immediately before work - drink alcohol whilst in the workplace, or in any council vehicle, regardless of whether on duty at the time - drink alcohol whilst at work or on duty, including when on call

-Failure to adhere to the above will result in disciplinary action and may result in dismissal (see also section 8 misconduct)
+Failure to adhere to the above will result in disciplinary action and may result in dismissal, see also misconduct section.

-If employees wish to celebrate a special occasion by drinking alcohol, in moderation, in the workplace, including during a lunch break or other rest period, the express permission of a Service Head must be obtained in writing in advance on each occasion.
+If employees wish to celebrate a special occasion by drinking alcohol, in moderation, in the workplace, including during a lunch break or other rest period, the express permission of a service head must be obtained in writing in advance on each occasion.

-NB: These rules are in addition to, and not instead of, any rules that apply to specific posts/ service areas.
-For example, some jobs (such as drivers of Council vehicles) have strict no drinking rules, including drinking alcohol during breaks, and for a certain period of time before going on duty.
+Please note, these rules are in addition to, and not instead of, any rules that apply to specific posts or service areas.
+For example, some jobs such as drivers of council vehicles, have strict no drinking rules, including drinking alcohol during breaks, and for a certain period of time before going on duty.
 It is your responsibility to be aware of, and comply with, any such specific rules affecting your job.